ArgoTheNaut/rsa-ps1/README.md

 A set of minimal wrapper scripts for quick use of RSA with locally stored public/private keys.

+DISCLAIMER: This is not robust software.
+It has not been rigorously tested to work with all file types and strange/non-ASCII byte sequences.
+I threw this together quickly to see if it was possible to send a secure string to a friend without needing to install any additional software on windows.
+There are definitely better and more robust ways to do this.

 # Setup

 Once the repository is cloned, just run the following command to create the public/private key pair.